Other Things Inquiring Minds Want to Know

 - I hear this is a big place, will there be a lot of walking?
 Rock Eagle 4-H Center has a capacity of nearly 1,000 campers.
 While we won’t have that many participants, we will be utilizing a large area of camp.
 Educational buildings, the dining hall, and auditorium are easily accessible with close by sidewalks and parking.
 We will make every effort to house our participants in the area of our educational buildings to reduce walking.

 - Do I have to pick a track of workshops?
 Tracks are optional.
 We have a full set of workshops planned for those who select tracks and those who do not.
 There are also limited seats available in track sessions on a first come first serve basis for those not in the track.
 Whether you are in a track or picking from the general sessions, there are a wide range of workshops to meet your needs.

 - Why pick a track?
 Tracks provide concentration in an area of interest.
-Track participants will attend sessions 1, 2 & 4 together and can select from a several options for the remaining four sessions.
+Track participants will attend session the first and last sessions together and can select from a several options for the remaining sessions.
 Upon completion of the track, participants receive a certificate of completion for that track.
 In addition to the workshops, there are service projects and curricula stations specifically designed in the focus tracks as well as funshops.
 In essence, those registered for a track can receive up to 10 hours of education in their concentration area.
 Additionally, track participants are guaranteed seats in the focus track sessions.

 - I wanted a track and but it was full when I registered.
 Now what?
 Participants have the option to be added to the waiting list for a track.
 Should additional space be available, you will be notified via email and may be moved to the track.
 We will continue to make updates through registration at the conference.
 Remember, too, you may participate in track sessions if space is available.
 We have reserved a few seats in each track session for general session participants so while the track may not add track members; there may be seats you may walk in and claim at the conference.